BeauJoh/thesis/source/11-chapter-3-ode.md

 Figure~\ref{fig:time-crc} shows the execution times for the \texttt{crc} benchmark over 50 iterations on each of the target architectures, including the KNL.

-The results are colored according to accelerator type: red for CPU devices, green for consumer GPUs, blue for HPC GPUs, and purple for the KNL MIC.
+The results are colored according to accelerator type: purple for CPU devices, blue for consumer GPUs, green for HPC GPUs, and yellow for the KNL MIC.
 Execution times for \texttt{crc} are lowest on CPU-type architectures, probably due to the low floating-point intensity of the CRC computation\[Ch.
 6\][@joshi2016thesis].
 Excluding \texttt{crc}, all the other benchmarks perform best on GPU type accelerators; furthermore, the performance on the KNL is poor due to the lack of support for wide vector registers in Intel's OpenCL SDK.
 We therefore omit results for KNL for the remaining benchmarks.